vegardkrogh/dotfiles/INSTALL.md

 ## Installation Options

+The installation script accepts the following options:

+- `-y` - Install dependencies automatically
+- `-z` - Use Oh-My-Zsh (more features but slower)
+- `-n` - Skip Oh-My-Zsh (faster, minimal setup)

-The installation script will ask if you want to:
+If no options are specified, the script will ask if you want to:

 1. Install dependencies (Zsh, Tmux, Vim, etc.)
-2. Install Oh-My-Zsh and plugins
+2. Use Oh-My-Zsh or a lightweight ZSH setup
-3. Install Powerlevel10k theme

 You can choose to skip any of these steps if you already have them installed or prefer to install them manually.